MerlinHeidemanns/polling-errors-fat-tails/README.md

 }
 ```

+### Results

+As data I use state-level polls for the last three weeks prior to the
+election for all Presidential elections from 2000 to 2020 which ends up
-When this is run for varying values of *ν*, we see that BMA suggests
+being around 2200 polls.
+When this is run for varying values of *ν*, we
-that a fat tailed distribution provides a better fit to the data.
-The
+see that BMA suggests that a fat tailed distribution provides a better
-dashed line is the weight for the normal model.
+fit to the data.
+The dashed line is the weight for the normal model.

 ![](README_files/figure-gfm/unnamed-chunk-2-1.png)<!-- -->